deamun/Fotomatic/README.md

 - [Contact](#contact)

 ## General Info
-The goal of this project was to create a responsive website for a fictional paint store.
+The goal of this project was to create a responsive website for a fictional photography site.

 A live version of the site can be viewed [here](https://deamun.github.io/fotomatic/).